Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 #### node ID

-nodectl will access your `p12` private key file and attempt to extract your Node's `nodeid` from the file.
+nodectl will access your new or migrated `p12` private key file and attempt to extract your Node's `nodeid` from the file.

 The `nodeid` can be considered your Node's **`public`** key.
 It is public information, and we do not have to worry about exposing it.

-Write this nodeid down for your own reference; however, you will be able to derive your nodeid using dedicated nodectl commands at any time later on, via the `sudo nodectl nodeid` command.
-Please refer to the [command reference](nodectlCommands.md) section for details on this command and others.
+Write this nodeid down for your own reference; however, you will be able to derive your nodeid using dedicated commands at any time later on, via the [`sudo nodectl nodeid`](./nodectlCommands#nodeid) command.

-Regardless, the results will be presented to you as part of the installation process.
+The `nodeid` results will be presented to you as part of the final steps of the installation process.

 :::info Invalid
-The IP address and nodeid presented below are for demonstration purposes only and are not valid nor correctly formated.
+The IP address and nodeid presented below are for demonstration purposes only and are not valid nor correctly formatted.
 :::

 <MacWindow>